sjohnson711/MenMentalHealthGroup/README.md

 ## 📖 About The Project

 The **Men's Group Companion** is a web application designed to bridge the gap for our Men's Mental Health Group.
-While we meet face-to-face once a month, mental health requires daily maintenance and support.
+While we meet virtually once a month, mental health requires daily maintenance and support.

 This platform serves as a hub for members to share testimonials, find immediate help, and access resources.
 It utilizes **Local Storage** to persist user data directly in the browser, ensuring a personalized experience without the need for a complex backend server in its initial phase.